 March 2019…I had an emergency admission into hospital where I was an inpatient for 4 weeks.
 I remember being in hospital continuing to work on the idea of Lo’s.
 The hospital bed was where Lo’s got its first ever paid order.

 My family believed.
 You just need that one person to believe and the rest follows I got a call from my brother whilst I was recovering at home saying “George check out “Cambridgeshire News Live” and apply” I had a read and called Bro back

 “The idea is not good enough for a Shopping Centre in Cambridge Bro”

 “George, what’ve you got to lose just do it”.

 30 days past, I checked religiously to see if I had a reply.
 I almost wanted to give up thinking there may be a possibility, no response usually means it’s a no. Day 31 came, I went to the gym from work, treadmill here I come.

-I had been given a huge opportunity
+LO’s had been given a huge opportunity

 So the adventure begins…